Updated September 7, 2022.

 How is the flu different from COVID-19?

 This flu season is particularly complicated because the U.S. is still fighting to control the spread of COVID-19.
 Both the flu and COVID-19 are contagious respiratory illnesses, but are caused by different viruses.
 COVID-19 is caused by the novel coronavirus called SARS-CoV-2, while the flu is caused by various strains of influenza viruses.
-As both viruses cause many of the same symptoms and are transmitted via close personal contact and through respiratory droplets, it can be difficult to distinguish one from the other.
+As both viruses cause many of the same symptoms and are transmitted via close personal contact and small particles in the air, it can be difficult to distinguish one from the other.
 There are a few differences though.
 First, with COVID-19, symptoms typically tend to appear two to fourteen days after exposure, whereas with the flu, symptoms usually develop one to four days after infection.
-Additionally, COVID-19 is believed to be more contagious and involved in more “superspreading events” where one person infects many others.
+Additionally, COVID-19 is believed to be more contagious than the flu and involved in more “superspreading events” where one person infects many others.
 Likewise, people with COVID-19 may be contagious for longer than those with the flu.
 The symptoms of COVID and flu largely overlap except you may experience loss of taste or smell with COVID, but the rest of the symptoms are often indistinguishable without a test.
-Another big key difference is that an annual vaccine may protect you from the flu, whereas a vaccine for COVID-19 is still in development.
-The flu may also be treated with antiviral drugs for people at high risk for harm from the flu.
-Meanwhile, no drugs have been approved by the FDA to treat mild cases of COVID-19.
+The flu may also be treated with antiviral drugs for people at high risk for complications from the flu.
+Meanwhile, no drugs have been approved by the FDA to treat mild cases of COVID-19 in low-risk individuals.
 Read more about the similarities and differences between the flu and COVID-19 here.

 Is COVID-19 more dangerous than the flu?